apache/flink/docs/apis/streaming/event_timestamps_watermarks.md

 ### Timestamp Assigners / Watermark Generators

 Timestamp Assigners take a stream and produce a new stream with timestamped elements and watermarks.
-If the original stream had timestamps or watermarks already, the timestamp assigner overwrites those.
+If the original stream had timestamps and/or watermarks already, the timestamp assigner overwrites them.

-The timestamp assigners occur usually immediately after the data source, but it is not strictly required to.
-A common pattern is for example to parse (*MapFunction*) and filter (*FilterFunction*) before the timestamp assigner.
+The timestamp assigners usually are specified immediately after the data source, but it is not strictly required to do so.
+A common pattern is, for example, to parse (*MapFunction*) and filter (*FilterFunction*) before the timestamp assigner.
-In any case, the timestamp assigner needs to occur before the first operation on event time (such as the first window operation).
+In any case, the timestamp assigner needs to be specified before the first operation on event time (such as the first window operation).

 **NOTE:** The remainder of this section presents the main interfaces a programmer has